sachanganesh/eventador-rs/README.md

 ### TypeId
-This crate relies on the use of `TypeId` to determine what type an event is, and what types of events a subscriber subscribes to.
+This crate relies on the use of `TypeId` to determine what type an event is, and what types of events a subscriber is subscribed to.

 ## Future Goals